redhat-performance/zathras/README.md

 ### Installation
 First, clone this repository to your controller system.

+Installation can then be completed by running the install script located within the repo's bin/ directory:

+    ./install.sh

+Note: for most installations the install script should be run as a user, not root.

 ### Testing Quickstarts
 In general, testing with Zathras follows a similar set of steps across modalities: configure the tests to run, then run burden via the command line.